ivanvanderbyl/ivanvanderbyl/README.md

 ### Hi there 👋

+I'm Ivan, and I love building products.

+- 🔭 Currently I'm a Product Manager at Tricentis, where I focus on building performance testing software for modern web apps.
+I joined Tricentis through the acquisision of my last company, [Flood IO](github.com/flood-io).
+- 🌱 In my spare time I love coding in #Go and #Next.js with a bit of Tailwind for good measure.
+- 👯 I'm looking to collaborate on anything related to automation, devops, or product management.
+- 🤔 I’m looking for help with [Flood Element](https://github.com/flood-io/element) — our browser based load testing tool.
+- 📫 How to reach me: [@ivanderbyl](https://twitter.com/ivanderbyl) on Twitter or @i2n on Clubhouse.
+My personal website: [ivan.dev](https://ivan.dev)

 <!--
 **ivanvanderbyl/ivanvanderbyl** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.